 It’s no secret that I love neutrals so I chose to not really have a “theme” for his nursery.
 Instead, I decided to work on finding the perfect blend of textures and incorporating lots of thoughtful details that represent what we want for him and what’s important to our family.

-Our next project was the closet.
+Our main project was the closet.
 The whole room is only 8×12 and I knew I needed to make use of every square inch to have a functional nursery.
 Last year, I watched one of my favorite bloggers turned personal friend Katie Lamb transform many of the closets in her house into extraordinary spaces.
 The existing closet spanned the entire width of the nursery and was a completely blank space, so I asked my husband and father-in-law to create a custom built-in closet from scratch.
 It took them one day to build the frame for it, and it took me about 4 days to caulk, prime, and paint it into the glorious custom organizational space I had been envisioning.
 It was tedious, uncomfortable work at 28 weeks pregnant but WELL WORTH it!
 I’m able to keep all of his things organized without filling the floor space of his room with furniture that would barely fit and would make such a small room look even tinier.

 I wanted a side table for the long nights I would spend in this glider and decided on this double duty storage nightstand.
 When I first got it, all the blankets and swaddles were folded and rolled perfectly, but let’s be real – this is more what it looks like now (or even worse ;).
 Some of the reviews say it’s hard to put together but I put it together in about 15 minutes at 36 weeks pregnant….and I have zero skills at putting furniture together.